Antvirf/stui/README.md

           timeout setting for fetching data, specify as a duration e.g. '300ms', '1s', '2m' (default 5s)
       -search-debounce-interval duration
           interval to wait before searching, specify as a duration e.g. '300ms', '1s', '2m' (default 50ms)
-      -show-keyboard-shortcuts
+      -show-all-columns
+          if set, shows all columns for both Nodes and Jobs, overriding other specific config -show-keyboard-shortcuts
           print keyboard shortcuts and exit
       -slurm-binaries-path string